eclipse-californium/californium/demo-apps/cf-extplugtest-server/README.md

 Note: if it takes too long between "save" and "load", the clients will detect a timeout and trigger new handshakes.
 So just pause a small couple of seconds!

+Note: only the DTLS state is persisted.
+To use this feature, the client is intended to use mainly CON request and the server the use piggybacked responses.
+Neither DTLS handshake, separate responses, observe/notifies, nor blockwise transfers are supported.

 ## k8s Blue/Green Update With DTLS Graceful Restart

 To perform a blue/green update with DTLS graceful restart, the script [deploy_k8s.sh](service/deploy_k8s.sh) contains the statements to do so.
 The script requires "docker", "kubectl" (e.g. microk8s), "head", "grep", "cut" and "base64" to be installed ahead.